 You’re allowed to keep your digital copy and reuse it the following year.
 However, every year, you’re required to check whether the publication is commercially available.
 If it is, you have to delete your copy and buy a digital version.

 If the document is not available in an appropriate format for students who have sensory, physical or neurological disabilities, the agreement also allows the following:

 - Reproduce a document by modifying the original colours

-- Scan a document so students can enter their answers or annotations by using software or an application such as PDF-XChange Viewer.
-However, the document must have been legally purchased in digital format and must not be commercially available in a format that already allows that type of use.
+- Modify a document so students can enter their answers or annotations by using software or an application such as PDF‑XChange Viewer.
+However, the document must have been legally purchased in digital format.

 - Digitally reproduce a document in a format that allows optical character recognition (OCR) software to be used.
 However, you have to check first with Copibec (Quebec titles) or the publisher to see whether the title is available in digital format.